Dream of Starting a Smallholding? Start right now!

 Get an allotment and see what you enjoy growing.
 If it feels like too much work, see if there is someone who wants to share it with you.
 Some allotments allow chickens to be kept too, and their manure can be rotted down to make a good fertiliser.

-The Answer: Starting a smallholding doesn’t mean you need acres of land, so you don’t need to move house to work the land you have.
-A smallholding is usually thought of as being an area of less than 50 acres, that is used to produce food for the table with possibly enough to sell to make a profit.
+A smallholding is usually defined as being an area of less than 50 acres, that is used to produce food for the table with possibly enough to sell to make a profit.
+Starting a smallholding doesn’t mean you need acres of land, you just need to work with the land you have, or that you have access to.

 No matter what size you have to work with, there is always something you can do.
-OK, so you can’t keep cows in your garden, but that doesn’t mean you can’t keep livestock.
-If you want larger livestock, how about renting some land nearby?
+While you can’t keep cows in your garden, there is the possibility of keeping larger livestock in other areas.
+For example, you could rent some land nearby.
 Most average sized back gardens will support a few chickens, so you could be enjoying fresh eggs for breakfast every day.

 Decide what you would like to produce from your space, then look at creative ways to make it happen.
 When you are starting a smallholding, it is fine to start small!